-\citet{Voggel_2018}'s finding, that the \citet{Taylor2010} result in mass elevation ratios that are too high because of a larger radius for UCD 320 and a higher velocity dispersion for UCD 330.
+\citet{Voggel_2018} found that the calculations of \citet{Taylor2010} result in mass elevation ratios that are too high because of a larger radius for UCD 320 and a higher velocity dispersion for UCD 330.
 Additionally, \mbox{\citet{Ahn2017}} find a M/L ratio for M59cO that is lower than previous integrated-light measurements using higher-resolution data.
 These examples show the difficulty of accurately measuring M/L ratios.
 There appears, in general, to be a bias towards overestimating M/L ratios measured by integrated-light studies.
-This could be caused by the velocity dispersion and hence the dynamical mass being overestimated via factors such as galaxy light contaminating the integrated-light spectra of the UCD, errors in the light and mass profile determination of the UCDs, or stellar population modelling choices can also affect the calculated mass elevation ratio.
+This could be caused by the velocity dispersion and hence the dynamical mass being overestimated via factors such as galaxy light contaminating the integrated-light spectra of the UCD.
+Additionally, errors in the light and mass profile determination of the UCDs, or stellar population modelling choices can also affect the calculated mass elevation ratio.
 If the mass elevation ratios of UCDs in \citet{Mieske2013} are consistently over-estimated, the observed mean mass elevation ratio might be lower.
-High quality data is therefore key in determining accurate $\Psi$ measurements.
+High-quality data is, therefore, key in determining accurate $\Psi$ measurements.

 Because simulations of the mass elevation ratio rely on simply calculating the dynamical mass of a star cluster with and without a central supermassive black hole present, they are not affected by the challenges of observational modelling.

-\end{itemize} In conclusion the presence of a supermassive black hole can elevate the dynamical mass of a stripped nucleus.
-We find 80-90 per cent of high mass $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) stripped nuclei should have elevated dynamical masses due to central supermassive black holes.
-This is consistent with the two-thirds of UCDs that \citet{Mieske2013} and 45-80 per cent of UCDs that \citet{Voggel_2019} observe have elevated dynamical M/L ratios.
-The overall population of stripped nuclei has a mean mass elevation ratio of $\Psi_{sim} = 1.51^{+0.06}_{-0.04}$.
-This is consistent with the value of $\Psi_{obs} = 1.7 \pm 0.2$ that \citet{Mieske2013} find for observations of UCDs.
+\end{itemize} In conclusion, a supermassive black hole's presence can elevate a stripped nucleus's dynamical mass.
+We find 80-90 per cent of high mass M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) stripped nuclei should have elevated dynamical masses due to central supermassive black holes.
+This is consistent with the two-thirds of UCDs observed by \citet{Mieske2013} and 45-80 per cent of UCDs observed by \citet{Voggel_2019} that have elevated dynamical M/L ratios.
+The overall population of stripped nuclei has a mean mass elevation ratio of $\Psi$\textsubscript{sim} $= 1.51^{+0.06}_{-0.04}$.
+This is consistent with the value of $\Psi$\textsubscript{obs} $= 1.7 \pm 0.2$ that \citet{Mieske2013} find for observations of UCDs.
 These calculations assume that the majority of stripped nuclei with mass \mbox{M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\)} host supermassive black holes, however, it is difficult to constrain the percentage that would in reality due to observational limitations.